hoffmangroup/segway/doc/segway.rst

     chr3    400    800   0:5

-one can enforce that those position will have label in the range of [0,5) i.e. one of {0,1,2,3,4}.
+one can enforce that these positions will have label in the range of [0,5) i.e. one of {0,1,2,3,4}.
 You may want to do this if you know the apparence of the patterns in the regions but you believe they might belong to more than 1 label.
-For soft assignment currently we only support fixed size of the range of labels e.g. you may specify both 0:5 and 3:8 in the *name* of a BED file but both 0:5 and 6:8 are not allowed.
+For soft assignment currently we only support fixed size of the range of labels (e.g. you may specify both 0:5 and 3:8 in the *name* of a BED file but both 0:5 and 6:8 are not allowed).

 To simulate fully supervised training, simply supply supervision labels for the entire training region.